dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 )
 ```

-The destination accepts a `duckdb` connection instance via `credentials`, so you can also open a database connection yourself and pass it to `dlt` to use. `:memory:` databases are supported.
+The destination accepts a `duckdb` connection instance via `credentials`, so you can also open a database connection yourself and pass it to `dlt` to use.

 ```py
 import duckdb
 db = duckdb.connect()